 Visiting Marrakech begins with the exploration of the Jemaa el-Fna square, which is the busiest square in Africa.

-Jemaa el-Fna square is located in Marrakech downtown and is one of the liveliest places in Marrakech.
-Located strategically near the Medina and the Koutoubia (which we will see later), you will find yourself all the time gravitating around this square.
+Jemaa el-Fna square is one of the liveliest places in Marrakech.
+Located strategically near the Medina (downtown) and the Koutoubia (which we will see later), you will be constantly gravitating towards this square.

-To get the most out of your visit, the best is to start your exploration a couple of hours before the sunset and stay late in the night.
-This way, you will be able to see all the square attractions and see the ambiance change as the sun goes down.
+To get the most out of your visit, the best is to start your exploration a couple of hours before the sunset.
+This way, you can see all the square attractions and witness how the ambiance changes as the sun goes down.

-During the day, Jemaa El-Fna place is mostly occupied by vendors, orange juice stalls and traditional water sellers with their original outfit.
+During the day, Jemaa El-Fna place is mostly occupied by vendors, orange juice stalls and traditional water sellers with their traditional red outfit.

 You can take gorgeous pictures of/with water sellers.
 Just ask nicely and thank them with a small 10-20 dirhams (~$1-2) tip.

-As the day progresses, Jemaa El-Fna square becomes more and more crowded, with people gathering in small circles around snakes’ charmers, monkeys’ trainers, storytellers and peddlers of traditional medicine.
-I always like the ambiance of the square just when it starts to get dark.
+As the day progresses, Jemaa El-Fna square becomes more and more crowded, with people gathering in small circles around snake charmers, monkey trainers, storytellers and peddlers of traditional medicine.
+I love the ambiance of the square just when it starts to get dark.
 The lights, music, and smells make the experience feel surreal.

 2. Moroccan Cuisine

-However, if you are in Marrakech there is a dish you absolutely need to try.
-It’s called the Tanjia and it’s a local version of Moroccan meat tajine, cooked in clay jars while buried in hot ashes.
+If you are in Marrakech, there is a dish you absolutely need to try.
+It’s called Tanjia.
+A local version of Moroccan meat tajine, slow-cooked in clay jars that were buried in hot ashes, for hours.
 The result is a dish with intense flavors and meat that melts in the mouth.